Extended hamiltonian action for arbitrary spin fields in flat and AdS spaces: Introduction

-{\bf i}) We note that it is the quantity $\bar\Cbf|\phibf\rangle$ that we refer to as de Donder like divergence (or modified de Donder divergence).
-Only for the case of massless field in flat space this de Donder like divergence coincides with the standard well-known de Donder divergence.
-From \rf{man02-26112011-11},\rf{man02-26112011-12}, we see that many complicated terms contributing to the Lagrangian are collected into the de Donder like divergence.
-Thus, as we have promised, use of the de Donder like divergence allows us to simplify considerably a structure of the Lagrangian. \footnote{ Because our modified de Donder gauge leads to considerably simplified analysis of AdS field dynamics we believe that this gauge might also be useful for better understanding of various aspects of AdS/QCD correspondence which are discussed e.g. in Ref.\cite{Gutsche:2011bu}.
+{\bf i}) It is the quantity $\bar\Cbf|\phibf\rangle$ that we refer to as modified de Donder divergence.
+Only for the case of massless field in flat space this modified de Donder divergence coincides with the standard de Donder divergence.
+From \rf{man02-26112011-11},\rf{man02-26112011-12}, we see that many complicated terms contributing to the Lagrangian are collected into the modified de Donder divergence.
+Thus, as we have promised, use of the modified de Donder divergence allows us to simplify considerably a structure of the Lagrangian. \footnote{ Because our modified de Donder gauge leads to considerably simplified analysis of AdS field dynamics we believe that this gauge might also be useful for better understanding of various aspects of AdS/QCD correspondence which are discussed e.g. in Ref.\cite{Gutsche:2011bu}.
 Interesting applications of the {\it standard} de Donder-Feynman gauge to the various problems of higher-spin fields may be found in Refs.\cite{Guttenberg:2008qe,Manvelyan:2008ks,Fotopoulos:2009iw}.}

 {\bf ii}) If we represent the $\langle \bar\Cbf\phibf|\bar\Cbf\phibf\rangle$ contribution to the Lagrangian in terms of the derivatives and oscillators, then, for the case of massless and massive fields in flat space, Lagrangian given in \rf{man02-26112011-11} takes the same form as in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt}.
 For the case of massless and massive fields in $AdS_{d+1}$, in order to cast the Lagrangians in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt} into the form given in \rf{man02-26112011-11} we use our set of the $so(d-1,1)$ algebra double -traceless gauge fields.
 We recall that, in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt}, the Lagrangians of massless and massive fields in $AdS_{d+1}$ are formulated in terms of $so(d,1)$ algebra double-traceless gauge fields.
 Our gauge fields are related to gauge fields used in Refs.\cite{Fronsdal:1978rb,Zinoviev:2001dt} by invertible transformations.
 The invertible transformations are described in Refs.\cite{Metsaev:2008ks,Metsaev:2009hp}.